gscano/buffer_handle/README.md

 * If ```value == nullptr``` then the buffer will be padded with ```max_length``` characters.
 * If ```value != nullptr``` then its ```length``` must be ```<=``` to ```max_length```.
-* The `previous_length` argument is used to avoid padding large buffers which content are usually slightly modified.
+* The `previous_length` argument is used to avoid padding large buffers which content are slightly modified.

 ###### Number
 ```cpp